-Moving around the city in a clean way is more important than ever.
+More people now use electric scooters in the city.
 During the pandemic, I gave up my car and looked for better ways to get around.
 If you’re a student or someone who goes to work every day, choosing a green way to travel matters.

 Electric scooters look like a good choice.
 They are popular in many cities.
 I remember my first ride on a Lime scooter in downtown LA.
 It was smooth, quiet, and didn’t give off smoke.
 It felt like the future.